 We spend a lot of time speaking about the advantages of celebrating your nuptials with a Civil Ceremony at the San Francisco town hall.
 Why is this?
 It's not that we don't enjoy big full scale weddings, because we do.
 However, couples spend so much money and planning time to put on a big wedding that many times there is sort of an empty feeling when it is all done.
 The other issue is that the day goes by so fast and the schedule can be very tight.
 Often times, you barely even have enough time for wedding photography.
 Not so with San Francisco city hall weddings.
 Ample time for photography is built right into our packages.
 It is not unusual to find yourself obtaining 4 times the amount of photography time with a city hall wedding as compared to weekend celebrations.
 This is because you eliminate all of the events that happen on a wedding day and just focus on getting married.
 No Cake Cutting or Bouquet tossing or any of the other traditional activities associated with large scale weddings.
 What if you still want these fun traditions?
 No problem, have your reception on a different day and invite all your family and friends.
-Who says that the wedding reception has to be on the same day as the ceremony?
+Who says that the wedding reception has to be on the same day as the SF City Hall ceremony?
 Another option that we see frequently with Town Hall weddings is delaying the reception until the evening.
 Why not separate the 2 events?
 We do charge slightly more for events with a gap in between, but we can work this out with you ahead of time.

 Beautiful lighting on the Mayor's Balcony using our remote flash